About Form 1098T

 If you received a 1098T form it means that you had charges on your account for at least one course at Hudson Valley Community College during the calendar year.
 It does not mean that you are eligible for a tuition and fees deduction, Hope Tax Credit, or Lifetime Learning Tax Credit.
 According to federal tax regulations, determination of qualified charges and payments is the responsibility of the tax payer.

 What information is provided on the 1098T Form?

 Educational institutions are required to report either the amounts paid for tuition and qualified expenses or the amounts billed for qualified tuition and related expenses during the calendar year.

 Hudson Valley Community College has elected to report the amount billed during the calendar year for qualified tuition and expenses.
 This information is reported on the 1098T Form in Box 2, Amounts Billed for Qualified Tuition and Related Expenses.

-Box 4, Scholarships and Grants, reports any scholarships and grants received for the calendar year.
+Box 5, Scholarships and Grants, reports any scholarships, grants and payments from 3rd parties (excluding family members and loan proceeds) received for the calendar year.

 Any adjustments to qualified tuition or scholarships and grants previously reported are provided in Boxes 3 and 5 respectively.